tinybirdco/use-case-examples/add_column_to_s3_ds/README.md

   ```
   - Update the `cd-deploy.sh` and `ci-deploy.sh` scripts following the examples in the related PR.

-- As a good practice we updated the tests
+- As good practice, update your tests:
   - New quality test to ensure that all the values for environment are null, 'staging' or 'production':

     ```sql